HL7/fhir-shorthand/input/pagecontent/index.md

 There are already several existing methods for IG creation.
 Each of these methods have certain advantages as well as drawbacks:

-1. Hand-editing the conformance artifacts such as StructureDefinitions and ValueSet resources is unwieldy, but authors get full control over every aspect of the resulting FHIR profiles and definitions.
+1. Hand-editing FHIR conformance artifacts such as StructureDefinition and ValueSet resources is unwieldy, but authors get full control over every aspect of the resulting FHIR profiles and definitions.
 1. The [Excel spreadsheet method](https://confluence.hl7.org/display/FHIR/FHIR+Spreadsheet+Profile+Authoring) has existed since before FHIR 1.0 and has been used to produce sophisticated IGs such as [US Core](https://github.com/HL7/US-Core-R4).
 A downside is that version management is difficult; either the files are saved in binary form (.xslx) or as XML files, with the content mixed with formatting directives.
 1. [Simplifier/Forge](https://fire.ly/products/simplifier-net/) and [Trifolia-on-FHIR](https://trifolia-fhir.lantanagroup.com) provide graphical and form-based interfaces that help guide users through common profiling tasks.
 The potential downside is the need to navigate multiple screens visit different items and make cross-cutting changes.